khulnasoft-labs/mitigate-drivers/CONTRIBUTING.md

 5. Create a new Pull Request (PR) against the upstream repository:

-* Go to the [mitigate-drivers repository](https://github.com/khulnasoft-labs/mitigate-drivers) on GitHub
+* Go to the [Mitigate-Drivers repository](https://github.com/khulnasoft-lab/mitigate-drivers) on GitHub
 * Click the "New Pull Request" button
 * Choose your fork and your feature branch
 * Add a clear and descriptive title and a detailed description of your changes